Key Stage 3 – History

 History is a popular choice at GCSE with many pupils in each year group studying this subject.

-History is part of the Humanities department which has two well-equipped rooms and is staffed by two full time teachers who use their individual strengths to great effect.
+History is part of the Humanities department which has three well-equipped rooms and is staffed by three full time teachers who use their individual strengths to great effect.
 Our aim is to equip students with the skills of analysis, a sense of reasoned judgement and independent research through active and fun learning.
 Through the National Curriculum, the department hopes that all students who move on from our subject will take with them these skills, a lifelong interest in History and a better understanding of the current issues in our world, based on the study of previous societies and the actions of individuals

 Those who carry History on to GCSE and beyond will take on a diverse and interesting subject, which embeds in the students the specific skills mentioned above, as well as more general life skills such as team work, co-operation, self-knowledge and self-confidence.
 Again, the department focuses on active and independent learning, allowing the students to develop their passion for the subject.